CloudBees Accelerator GCP Marketplace Quick Start

 details about users, click the Administration tab.

 For basic Accelerator terms and concepts, explanations of the relationships among the parts of Accelerator, and more information about the Cluster Manager web UI, see CloudBees Accelerator Terms and Concepts.
-For a list of supported platforms and system requirements, detailed procedures for GUI, command line, and silent installations, and configuration procedures, see the CloudBees Accelerator Installation Guide and CloudBees Accelerator Configuration Guide.
-For details about eMake, see the Electric Make User Guide.
+For configuration procedures, see the CloudBees Accelerator Installation Guide and the CloudBees Accelerator Configuration Guide.
+For details about eMake, see the CloudBees Accelerator Electric Make User Guide.

-For technical support, send email to firstname.lastname@example.org or go to https://support.cloudbees.com/hc/en-us/categories/360002059512/ to submit a support request.
-You can also go to https://ask.cloudbees.com/ —a member-moderated community forum where you can ask and answer questions as well as comment on (and vote for) the questions of others and their answers.
+For assistance, go to the CloudBees technical support site at https://support.cloudbees.com/ and submit a support request.
+You can also go to https://ask.cloudbees.com/—a member-moderated community forum where you can ask and answer questions as well as comment on (and vote for) the questions of others and their answers.